Vyral/john-graham/_posts/2020-01-27-what-you-need-to-know-about-zestimates.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Today I’m sharing what I know to be true about Zillow’s popular tool, the Zestimate.</em></p>
+*Today I’m sharing what I know to be true about Zillow’s popular tool, the Zestimate.*

-Here’s the basic principle of how a Zillow Zestimate works: public information regarding a home is processed by an algorithm that determines a valuation for that home.&nbsp;
+Here’s the basic principle of how a Zillow Zestimate works: Public information regarding a home is processed by an algorithm that determines a valuation for that home.&nbsp;

 It uses any data that it can grab, including past sales and tax records. **It can get you in the ballpark, but it will never be truly accurate.** Why?
 It lacks common sense decision-making skills.&nbsp;